 If I can help others to avoid making some of the same mistakes, then doing this blog will be worthwhile.
 I do not pretend to know everything about investing but I feel I now know enough to achieve a reasonable level of return from my investing that is OK for me.

-I am now retired from full time employment.
-I have more time to spend with family and friends, to write articles for the blog, and to write my books.
+As I am now retired from full time employment, I have more time to spend with family and friends, to write articles for the blog and to write my books.

 This is my personal blog about investing.
 In the earlier years, I was mainly targeting growth however, in more recent times since retiring, the focus has naturally moved more towards capital preservation and total return.
-I have held a mixture of individual shares and investment trusts but my strategy has evolved and changed and I am trying to avoid fossil fuels and embracing more climate-friendly funds (see green tab).
+I have held a mixture of individual shares and investment trusts but my strategy has evolved and changed and I am trying to avoid fossil fuels and embracing more climate-friendly investments (see green tab).